nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## Introduction

 By using docker, I containerized the application, allowing for distribution to different teams across the company to work on the project, irrespective of their working environment.
-The process involved creating a 'dockerfile', which will gave instructions on containerising the application.
+The process involved creating a 'dockerfile', which gave instructions on containerising the application.
 Using ```docker build``` and ```docker push```, an image is created, and pushed to dockerhub.

 ## Dockerfile